Tronathon/test-app/docs/cookie-notice.md

 ## Twig

-A `cookieConsent` variable is available accross all templates.
+A `cookieConsent` variable is available across all templates.

 ```twig
 {% if not cookieConsent %}